deepak-vulchi/Devops_Learning/Azure_Devops_Learning.md

 # projects:
 1. Creating the VM and VNet.
 2. Deploying the application behind firewall on azure
-3. Migrating the Vote application from Github to Azure CI/CD.
+3. Migrating the Vote App from Github to Azure DevOps with CI/CD Pipelines.